zensical/docs/docs/setup/repository.md

 #### `edit_uri`

-If Zensical does not derive the correct URLs, you can also configure the `edit_url` manually.
-Paths configured here will be appended to the `repo_url`.
+If you use a custom branch name or `docs_dir`, you may need to change the path component of the URLs within the repository.
+Zensical allows you to set `edit_url` to override the default behavior.
+The paths configured here will be appended to the `repo_url`.

 === "`zensical.toml`"